 Do you know there are children who have lived all their lives in gutters, in sewer pipes, or other unimaginable places?
 Children who sleep on cardboard, who sniff glue to numb their pain, who never cry, who fear anyone who tries to help because they have learned to trust no one?

-A doctor who has worked for years among these invisible children wrote, “The longer children live on the streets, the more they realize the meaninglessness of words.”*
+A doctor who has worked for years among these invisible children wrote, “The longer children live on the streets, the more they realize the meaninglessness of words.”* Read this quote again because it is so foreign to most of us that we need repetition for it to sink in.

-For these millions, yes millions, of children in cities around the world the words “home,” “family,” “mother,” “father,” “love,” “right,” “wrong,” “peace,” and “hope” are words and concepts that mean nothing.
-They have never known home or family as it was intended, the birthplace of meaning.
-They are hungry, abused, neglected and often die alone.
+For these millions—yes, millions—of children in cities around the world, words like “home,” “family,” “mother,” “father,” “love,” and “hope” are concepts that mean nothing.
+They have never known home or family as it was intended.
+They are hungry, abused, neglected … and they often die alone.

 Home is the birthplace of meaning.
-Therefore place, your home, matters immensely.

 Home as a place was also a significant theme in Jesus’ last words to His disciples before He went to the cross.
-As He talked to them about His coming departure He described their future home: “In my Father’s house are many dwelling places; if it were not so I would have told you; for I go to prepare a place for you,” (John 14:2).
+As He talked to them about His coming departure He described their future home: “In my Father’s house are many dwelling places; if it were not so I would have told you; for I go to prepare a place for you,” (John 14:2, NASB).

 Our experience of home and place today is a preparation for a better home in the future.
 Living in a structure we call home, even a less than ideal one, gives definition to the concept of a future home in heaven.